-Assessment models are estimated using a Bayesian approach with Metropolis-Hastings sampling to evaluate the joint posterior distribution (Gelman et al. 1995; Gilks et al. 1998), as described by Mormede at al. (2014).
-Chains are initialised using a random starting point near the MPD (generated from a multivariate normal distribution, centred on the MPD, with covariance equal to the inverse Hessian matrix), with a correlation matrix derived from the inverse Hessian matrix.
-Markov chain Monte Carlo (MCMC) is run using a burn-in length of 5×10^5 iterations, with every 1000^{th} sample taken from the next 1×10^6 iterations (i.e., a final sample of length 1000 is taken to estimate the Bayesian posterior distribution).
-Chains are investigated for evidence of non-convergence using multiple-chain comparisons, standard diagnostic plots, chain autocorrelation estimates, as well as the single-chain convergence tests of Geweke (1992) and the stationarity and half-width tests of Heidelberger & Welch (1983).
+The assessment models were estimated using a Bayesian approach with Metropolis-Hastings sampling to evaluate the joint posterior distribution (Gelman et al. 1995, Gilks et al. 1998), as described by Mormede et al. (2014a) and Casal2 Development Team (2024).
+For each model, three Markov chain Monte Carlo (MCMCs) were initialised using random starting points near the MPD (generated from a multivariate normal distribution, centred on the MPD, with covariance equal to the inverse Hessian matrix), with a correlation matrix derived from the inverse Hessian matrix.
+Each MCMC was run using a burn-in length of 5×10^5 iterations, with every 1000th sample taken from the next 1×10^6 iterations (i.e., a final sample of length 1000 is taken to estimate the Bayesian posterior distribution).
+During the burnin period, the step-size was adapted to ensure a resulting acceptance rate of approximately 0.24 (see Sherlock & Roberts 2009 for rationale).
+The resulting chains, after discarding the burn-in, were combined for the calculation of model outputs and for assessing model diagnostics.
+MCMCs were evaluated for convergence using chain trace plots and approximate \hat{r} statistics (Vehtari et al. 2021).